 The scalloped tin roof of the 1930’s was gone, replaced with modern architectural shingles and the chimneys were there, although they had the appearance of having been shortened.
 This is not uncommon in old homes such as this one, to replace or modify the original chimneys, which sometimes were absurdly tall, to reduce the risk of them toppling in a storm and falling through the roof.
 Mortar will weaken over time and it is normal to see many of the old chimneys broken where fatigue and elements had taken a toll.
 From the two pictures, it was obvious that Rosemount was whole and in a remarkable state of preservation.
 Natural growth was occurring and encroaching upon the house but I was later to learn that a previous restoration had stalled.
 Since then, efforts have begun again to get back on track and I understand this has been corrected.

-The house, as depicted in photographs below show the beauty of Rosemount during the early and mid phases of its restoration.
+The house, as depicted in photographs showed the beauty of Rosemount during the early and mid phases of its restoration.
 High above, the crowning cupola appeared perfectly intact and whole, shining in the afternoon sun.
 Peering closely at the cupola, you could make out that the windows around the door were intact and the porch ceiling had been painted sky blue, a common theme found in old plantation houses.
-Small lights had been installed in the ceiling which would beautifully light the cupola at night (and probably draw every summertime bug for two miles around) and atop the pediment sits a lightning rod to provide a measure of protection from the frequent spring electrical storms that occur in this region frequently.
+Small lights had been installed in the ceiling which would beautifully light the cupola at night (and probably draw every summertime bug for two miles around) and atop the pediment sat a lightning rod to provide a measure of protection from the frequent spring electrical storms that occur in this region frequently.
 Around the porch, the railing was whole, each spindle in perfect alignment.